arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us-1.md

 A Node always contains 2 Leaves.
 What does a Leaf contain?
 Nothing: it just is.
-So, a Tree is either a Leaf or a Node containing 2 branches, each containing another Tree structure.
+So, a Tree is either a Leaf or a Node made of 2 branches, each containing another Tree structure.
 Remember this definition, because we will translate it more or less literally to F#.